 Catching a plane is usually the easiest way to get to Cebu, in the Philippines.
 Cebu is home to the second biggest airport in the Philippines, just behind Manila.
 Budget airlines like Cebu Pacific make travelling the Philippines so much cheaper!
 We paid $40 USD each to fly here from Manila, which is great for budget honeymoons.

 Ferries and buses are also a great mode of transport to get to Cebu.
 12GO Asia is the most popular form of long/short distance transport in the Philippines, take the hassle out of your Philippine honeymoon by booking your transport ahead of time here!
-Uber is also quite popular and cheap in Cebu city and is a great alternative to taxi's, especially if you do not have Philippine pesos when you arrive.
-We're giving you US$5 off each of your first 4 Uber rides, just click here to save $20 USD!
+Uber is also quite popular and cheap in Cebu city and is a great alternative to taxi’s, especially if you do not have Philippine pesos when you arrive.
+We’re giving you US$5 off each of your first 4 Uber rides, just click here to save $20 USD!
+An even better option than Uber is Grab!
+It’s cheaper than Uber and there are more drivers.
+We love using Grab on our Philippines honeymoon as you can’t get ripped off and don’t have to pay with cash (unless you want to).
+Your first ride is on us, just use our referral code ‘GRABHBACKPACKERS’.

 Top Things To Do In Cebu – Attractions